anshikaawasthi0607/week-1-assignment/README.md

 # ✨ Infinite Nested Accordion

 A modern, interactive React application featuring infinitely nested accordions with smooth animations and infinite scroll functionality.
-Built with React 19 and Vite for optimal performance.
+Built with React 19, Vite and CSS for optimal performance.

 ## 🚀 Features